Legal

 Voluntary codes of conduct are non-legislated commitments, voluntarily made by companies, associations and other organizations to influence or control behaviour, for the benefit of both themselves and their communities.
 Voluntary codes and commitments can address the needs of consumers, workers, and citizens while helping companies remain competitive.

 The banking industry has developed and is committed to voluntary codes designed to protect consumers.
-The Model Code of Conduct for Bank Relations with Small- and Medium-Sized Businesses and Code of Conduct for the Credit and Debit Card Industry in Canada are applicable to Wells Fargo Bank, N.A., Canadian Branch.
+The Code of Conduct for the Payment Card Industry in Canada is applicable to Wells Fargo Bank, N.A., Canadian Branch.

-Code of Conduct for the Credit and Debit Card Industry in Canada (2015) (PDF) — Code of conduct that sets principles for business practices related to the issuance and acceptance of payment cards and operation of payment card networks.
+Code of Conduct for the Payment Card Industry in Canada — Code of conduct that sets principles for business practices related to the issuance and acceptance of payment cards and operation of payment card networks.

 Terms of use